grafana/metrictank/docs/installation-deb.md

 * Our [graphite-raintank finder plugin](https://github.com/raintank/graphite-metrictank)
   and our [graphite-api fork](https://github.com/raintank/graphite-api/) (installed as 1 component) We're working toward simplifying this much more.
-* [statsd](https://github.com/etsy/statsd) or something compatible with it.
+* Optional: [statsd](https://github.com/etsy/statsd) or something compatible with it.
 For instrumentation
 * Optional: Elasticsearch for persistence of metrics metadata.
   See [metadata in ES](https://github.com/raintank/metrictank/blob/master/docs/metadata.md#es)
 * Optional: Kafka, if you want to buffer data in case metrictank goes down.
 Kafka 0.10 is recommended, but 0.9 should work too.